nickprotop/LocalizationManager/EXAMPLES.md

 **Save and Exit:**
 1. Press Ctrl+S to save (prompts for backup)
 2. Press Ctrl+Q to quit (prompts if unsaved changes)

+**Language Management:**
+1. Press F2 to add new language
+2. Press F3 to remove language
+3. Press Ctrl+L to list all languages

 ---